jcgonzalezm/Image_counter/README.md

 ### Prerequisites

 Please, be absolutly sure that you have:
-*   A Linux machine with at least 8gb RAM and 5gb of space in disc
+*   A Linux machine with at least 8gb RAM and 5gb of space in disc, and AVX instruction specification.
 *   Have a user with root accesses
 *   On it should be installed:
     -   Docker _OPTIONAL 20.10.12_